 You can learn the rules of poker in an hour.
 Learning poker good enough to make money will take some effort, though, but with the right approach, it is possible for everyone.
 Whichever side you’re on, you’ll find the information below significantly useful.

-How long does it take to learn poker?
-For some players, it may take between 2 to 6 months.
+It takes between 2 to 6 months to learn poker to be a winning player.
 With others, it could take a year or longer.
-The pace at which each player gets to learn is dependent on several factors.
-Players with coaches are going to learn faster, then comes individual characteristics like player’s work ethic, whether they are slow or quick learners.
+The time needed depends on several factors.
+Players with coaches are going to learn faster, then comes individual characteristics like player’s work ethic, and also the players talent.

 There isn’t a set time for all players to learn the game, but with a coach and a willingness to learn fast, a new player should learn to play poker within 3 months.

 If you don’t have the extra money to invest in private coaching then your best free alternative is to take the same steps as I did, to become a winning poker player.
 I joined this website.
-It is completely free and you even receive free $50 to start playing for real money.
+It is completely free and you even receive free $50 to start playing for real money (doesn’t apply to USA players anymore, but you can still get some free coaching videos nonetheless).
 After this small shameless affiliate link plug, let’s go back to the article 🙂

 Learning to play poker is not a walk in the park; learning to be a good player is another matter entirely.
 New players will have to learn about the basics of the game, the rules, the hands, the strategies, and other relevant information.